BYLAWS OF THE LITTLE FALLS SWIMMING CLUB, INC.

 Section 2.
 Dues not received by the due date established by the board shall be deemed delinquent and a late fee shall be imposed.

 Section 3.
 Only the Club member and members of his or her immediate family who actually reside in the member’s designated residence during the swimming season may be included in the payment of annual dues and thereby be entitled to use Club facilities.
-The relationship of each household member to the member or the member’s spouse shall be designated on the invoice returned to the Club with the annual dues remittance.
+The relationship of each household member to the member or the member’s spouse (or partner) shall be designated on the invoice returned to the Club with the annual dues remittance.
 Any other resident of a member’s household is considered a houseguest and may swim provided that both of the following conditions are met:

-1) the other resident is not paying for the privilege of living in the residence;
+a. the other resident is not paying for the privilege of living in the residence;

-3) the member has not been granted inactive status.
+c. the member has not been granted inactive status.

 Section 4.
-The Membership Chairman, at his or her discretion and with a report of the Board at its next meeting, may, on application of a member, grant inactive status.
+The Membership Chair, at his or her discretion and with a report to the Board at its next meeting, may, on application of a member, grant inactive status.
 Inactive status granted prior to the beginning of an operating season entails the payment of said inactive member of the inactive fee prescribed by the Board in lieu of annual dues.
 Inactive status granted subsequent to the beginning of the operating season will be granted with any rebate of annual dues to be made only in the discretion of the Board.

-Article VIII – Miscellaneous
+Article IX – Miscellaneous

 Section 2.
 The Club assumes no responsibility, and members, their families, and their guests shall have no claim against the Club for property which may be brought to or left on Club premises.